rickycourtes/accordion/README.md

 var accordion = new Accordion({
   selector: '.accordion', // Selector can be a string for an idividual element
   singleExpand: false, // Allows only one panel to be exapnded at a time
-  expandOnFocus: false, // Expands panels on keyboard focus });
+  expandOnFocus: false // Expands panels on keyboard focus });

 // OR

 var elem = document.querySelector('.accordion');
 var accordion = new Accordion({
-  selector: elem, // Allows individual element to be passed instead of a string
+  selector: elem // Allows individual element to be passed instead of a string });
-  singleExpand: false, // Allows only one panel to be exapnded at a time
-  expandOnFocus: false, // Expands panels on keyboard focus });

 ```